Solar Diverter vs Battery vs EV Charging

 What you save

 The saving depends on what you currently pay for hot water.
-If you heat water with a gas boiler, the saving per kWh diverted is modest — around 7–8p/kWh (the unit cost of gas), not the full import rate.
-If you heat water electrically, you save the full import rate for each kWh diverted, typically around 28p.
-Electric water heating on a high-rate tariff therefore makes a diverter an attractive proposition.
+If you heat water with a gas boiler, the saving per kWh diverted is modest — around 6p/kWh, the unit cost of gas under the Ofgem price cap, not the full import rate.
+If you heat water electrically, you save the full import rate for each kWh diverted — around 25p/kWh under the current Ofgem cap.
+Electric water heating on a standard tariff therefore makes a diverter an attractive proposition.

 Who it suits